Lung Nodule

 (2)Classification by Imaging Characteristics

 - Pure Ground-Glass Nodules (GGN): Nodules that appear hazy and translucent.
-Early-stage lung cancer often exhibits this characteristic.

-(3)Classification by Size
+(3)Classification by possibility of malignancy

 Diagnosis